Neelam1989/match_candidate_to_jobs/README.md

 Project build steps :

-This solution contain both angular front end code and API code inside Controllers and Clients Folder
+This solution contain both angular front end and API, API code is inside Controllers and Clients Folder.

 Build Angular code by "ng build" from terminal than buil API code and run the solution from Visual Studio